aisingapore/TagUI/README.md

 api|full url (including parameters) of api call|call api and print response

 ### CONDITIONS
-- Conditions can be expressed in natural language (brackets optional) or JavaScript
+- Conditions can be expressed in natural language (optional brackets) or JavaScript
-- JavaScript can be used (CasperJS's context); eg if/for/while applies to the next step
+- JavaScript can be used (CasperJS's context) - if/for/while applies to the next step

 Condition (in natural language)|JavaScript :------------------------------|:---------
-for example - if A more than B and C not equal to D | if (A > B) && (C != D) for example - while cupcakes equal to 12| while (cupcakes == 12) more than or equal to / greater than or equal to / higher than or equal to|>= less than or equal to / lesser than or equal to / lower than or equal to|<=
+for example - if A more than B and C not equal to D | if (A > B && C != D) for example - while cupcakes equal to 12| while (cupcakes == 12) more than or equal to / greater than or equal to / higher than or equal to|>= less than or equal to / lesser than or equal to / lower than or equal to|<=